aroberge/friendly-traceback-docs/docs/html/_sources/www.rst.txt

 www()
 ============

-Occasionally, Friendly-traceback will not recognize an exception, or a given message associated with that exception::
+Occasionally, Friendly will not recognize an exception, or a given message associated with that exception::

     SomeError: never seen before